Buster Keaton: Early life in vaudeville

-Keaton was born into a vaudeville family in Piqua, Kansas, the small town that his mother, Myra Keaton (née Cutler), was visiting at the time.
+Keaton was born on October 4, 1895, to a vaudeville family in Piqua, Kansas, the small town that his mother, Myra Keaton (née Cutler), was visiting at the time.
 He was named Joseph to continue a tradition on his father's side (he was sixth in a line bearing the name Joseph Keaton) and Frank for his maternal grandfather, who disapproved of his parents' union.
 His father was Joseph Hallie "Joe" Keaton who had a traveling show called the Mohawk Indian Medicine Company, which performed on stage and sold patent medicine on the side.
 According to a frequently repeated story, which may be apocryphal, Keaton acquired the nickname Buster at the age of 18 months.
 After the child fell down a long flight of stairs without injury, an actor friend named George Pardey remarked, "Gee whiz, he's a regular buster!"
 After this, Keaton's father began to use the nickname to refer to the youngster.
 Keaton retold the anecdote over the years, including in a 1964 interview with the CBC's Telescope.
 In Keaton's retelling, he was six months old when the incident occurred, and Harry Houdini gave him the nickname (though the family did not get to know Houdini until later).
+Family lore tells of a cyclone picking a young Buster up and depositing him four blocks away, an image that worked its way into one of his films.